What's it all about?

 Where is it located?
 Where can I park?

 We are located in beautiful Downtown Augusta.
-The event is primarily in the Doris Building but our wonderful neighbors at The Book Tavern, The JB Whites Building, and New Moon Cafe allow us to spill over into their areas.
+The event is primarily in the Doris Building but our wonderful neighbors at Tip Top Taps, The JB Whites Building, and New Moon Cafe allow us to spill over into their areas.
 The address is 930 Broad Street Augusta, GA.
 Parking downtown on a Friday night can be a little tricky but usually if you circle a couple times you can find a space within a very short walking distance.

 When is it?